Does Diginex (DGNX) Pay a Dividend? (2026)

 Does Diginex (DGNX) pay a dividend?

-Yes.
-Diginex distributes an approximate None yield (early 2026), usually quarterly.
+No. There is no dividend on DGNX in our data and the yield is 0%.
 When reading a small-cap SaaS company like Diginex, headline revenue growth percentages can look dramatic because they come off a very small base, so absolute dollars matter more than the percentage.
 Watch the gap between revenue and net loss, the cash balance, and how often the company issues new shares, because an unprofitable micro-cap typically funds itself through dilution.
 Valuation multiples are unreliable here given the tiny and shifting revenue, the pending acquisition, and a share count that changed with the 8-for-1 consolidation.
 Treat any figure as approximate and check the latest filings, since acquisitions and capital raises can change the picture quickly.

 The bottom line on the DGNX dividend

-Diginex (DGNX) pays an approximate None dividend, so it offers some income but is held mostly for total return, not yield.
+There is not one.
+Diginex (DGNX) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the DGNX guide.
 Walnut can show how DGNX fits your real portfolio.
 It is not an investment adviser.

 FAQ